Travel doesn’t have to be expensive!

 Let us know in the comments below!

-If you've enjoyed this lengthy travel guide then we've got plenty more where that came from:
+If you've enjoyed this lengthy travel guide then we've got plenty more where that came from (especially if you're on a budget):